Our proprietary platform

 a first-in-class antibody."

-HV01 is a next generation drug candidate with the unique capacity to block two signaling pathways with one drug.
-HV01 has demonstrated therapeutic effects in state of the art patient-derived glioma stem cells, where the tumor's ability to grow and spread was significantly decreased.
-HV01 has the potential to slow down disease progression and increase the patient’s quality of life.
+KITAI bodies are building blocks for next generation drug candidates, with the unique capacity to block two signaling pathways with one drug.
+KITAI bodies has demonstrated therapeutic effects in state of the art patient-derived glioma stem cells, where the tumor's ability to grow and spread was significantly decreased.
+KITAI bodies has the potential to slow down disease progression and increase the patient’s quality of life.

 Glioblastoma